tommybernaciak/catched-error-message/README.md

 }
 ```

-And voilà, you get your message, no TS error.
+And here you go.
+You get your message, and there is no TS error.

+### Package name
+I know it should be caught, catched isn't a word.
+Oh well.